-The first time I saw a cloud egg I thought for sure, ‘this can’t work’.
-Wrong!
-So easy and beautiful.
+The first time I saw a cloud egg I thought for sure, ‘this can’t work’, wow was I wrong, and it’s almost too easy to be so beautiful.

 Origin of Cloud Eggs